American Population Panel logo

 About the APP

-The American Population Panel, established in June 2017, is a group of volunteer members who agree to participate in social science and health related studies managed by CHRR at The Ohio State University.
-The initial question prompting the formation of the panel was how best to contact willing research participants in the digital age.
-To do so, CHRR conducted a recruitment study from June 1 to November 12, 2017, along with a short survey about social media platforms that individuals tend to use.
+The American Population Panel (APP) was established in June 2017 as a group of volunteer members who agree to participate in social science and health-related studies managed by CHRR at The Ohio State University.
+The panel was formed in response to a key question: How can researchers effectively contact willing participants in the digital age?

-Social media is far-reaching, however, and may provide an efficient connection to many survey participants who are otherwise unreachable.
-We assessed the efficacy of using social media to recruit participants and contrasted the results of responses from social media marketing to responses from telephone solicitations, email messages, and postcards.
-Our ultimate goal was to create a repository (panel) of potential participants that we could contact for future surveys.
+Given the widespread use of social media, researchers explored whether digital platforms could serve as an efficient means of recruiting survey participants who might otherwise be difficult to reach.
+The study assessed the effectiveness of using social media to recruit participants and compared response rates from social media marketing campaigns with those from traditional recruitment methods, including telephone calls, email invitations, and mailed postcards.
+Our primary goal was to create a repository (panel) of potential survey participants who could be contacted for future studies.

-As part of our assessment, we sent 20,000 emails, called 10,000 landlines and 10,000 cellphones, mailed 1,000 postcards, and ran a social media campaign.
-If individuals chose to join the panel, they were then asked about the social media platforms they use by checking all that apply.
-The goal of the survey itself was to inform future social media campaigns by targeting the platforms people frequented, but with the understanding that different platforms appeal to different demographics.
+As part of the assessment, we sent 20,000 emails, called 10,000 landlines and 10,000 cellphones, mailed 1,000 postcards, and ran a social media campaign.
+Individuals who chose to join the panel were asked which social media platforms they use by selecting all that applied.
+The objective of the survey was to inform future social media recruitment efforts by identifying the platforms people frequented, while recognizing that different platforms appeal to different demographic groups.

-What we learned, and had already suspected, was that the traditional methods for contacting people for research studies resulted in far fewer responses than a social media campaign.
-Traditional methods remained time-consuming endeavors that were more expensive per conversion than digital strategies.
+As anticipated, traditional recruitment methods resulted in far fewer responses compared to a social media campaign.
+Traditional methods remained time-consuming and more expensive per conversion than digital strategies.

 how many recruited panelists use each social media platform in initial study